Aaron-Ritchey/coding-crossroads/Rust Macro.md

 Rust has various "macros" available.
 They can be recognized by the `!` symbol.

 While a macro might look like a function, there are subtle differences.
-If you're new to Rust, learn to use the common ones first.
-If you're new to macros, there are plenty of articles about "functions vs macros", of which I have no particular suggestion at the moment.
+If you're new to Rust, learn to use the common macros before making your own.
+If you're new to *macros*, there are plenty of articles about "functions vs macros", of which I have no particular suggestion at the moment.
 ## Examples

 ```rust